The Art of Loving (album)

-Background and promotion
+Background

+After the release of her debut studio album, Messy (2023), Olivia Dean started working on her next studio album project.
 In an interview with Paper, Dean shared that she had been "working really hard" on the album, expressing a desire to "sing for everybody" and be welcomed with "open arms" and "love", a gesture she described as a "vulnerable" act.
-The result has been described as a "tender, intentional deep dive" into different forms of love, including "romantic, platonic, self, and everything in between".
-The album has also been called "her most intimate work yet", showcasing the qualities her audience has come to admire.
+The album was written and recorded in a grand house in East London transformed into a live-work studio for eight weeks between March and April 2025.